- Regular price

 - The proposed restoration for the Ex-Convent, including a reinterpretation of the complex history of the building was submitted as Master Thesis by Carlos Huber, as part of the M.S. degree in Historic Preservation, GSAPP, Columbia University.

-– Sigüenza y Góngora, Carlos de, Parayso Occidental, plantado y cultivado en su magnífico Real Convento de Jesüs María de México, Mexico, 1684.
+– De Sigüenza y Góngora, Carlos, Parayso Occidental, plantado y cultivado en su magnífico Real Convento de Jesus María de México, Mexico, 1684.

-– Álvarez Gasca, Pedro, History of the Convent, document dated 1934; from the file found at the National Coordination of Historic Monuments, INAH.
+– Álvarez Gasca, Pedro, Historia del Convento de Jesus María, document dated 1934; from the file found at the National Coordination of Historic Monuments, INAH.